mesosphere/dcos-kafka-service/README.md

         }
     }

-These same values are also represented as environment variables for the Scheduler in the form `KAFKA_OVERRIDE_LOG_RETENTION_HOURS` and may be modified through the DC/OS web interface and deployed during a rolling upgrade as [described here][12].
+These same values are also represented as environment variables for the scheduler in the form `KAFKA_OVERRIDE_LOG_RETENTION_HOURS` and may be modified through the DC/OS web interface and deployed during a rolling upgrade as [described here][12].

 <a name="disk-type"></a>
 ### Disk Type